What are Nitro Compounds?

 Formation of the nitro compound

 The reaction named nitration by the mixing of an organic compound and nitric acid helps in the formation of the nitro compound.
-Toluene or benzene which are the aromatic compounds in nitration is affected usually when they are treated with the mix of sulphuric and nitric acids at 1000c or less temperature.
+Toluene or benzene, which are the aromatic compounds in nitration, is affected usually when they are treated with a mix of sulphuric and nitric acids at 1000c or less temperature.
 The notable fact about this is that such temperatures would not be helpful for nitrating aliphatic compounds.
 However, in the case of propane, it could be used for commercial purposes like converting the mixture of 1-nitropropane, nitroethane, 2-nitropropane, and nitromethane by causing the reaction at 4000C temperature with nitric acid vapours.
-Fractional distillation would be used to separate the components of this mixture.
+The fractional distillation would be used to separate the components of this mixture.
 A wide array of agents causes the reduction of aromatic compounds.
 The amine is produced by reduction mostly owing to the acidic conditions.
 Hydroxylamine is produced by reduction when the conditions are neutral.
-Nitrogen to nitrogen bonds compounds is formed in an alkaline solution.
+Nitrogen to nitrogen bond compounds is formed in an alkaline solution.

-To quote a few examples of natural occurrences of this chemical, we have one in the form of chloramphenicol and there are some nitro groups formed by amino groups by oxidation.
-Thus their occurrences of these compounds in nature are really rare.
+To quote a few examples of natural occurrences of this chemical, we have one in the form of chloramphenicol, and there are some nitro groups formed by amino groups by oxidation.
+Thus the occurrences of these compounds in nature are really rare.

-Thus from the above discussion, we would have realized as to why nitro compounds are discussed among students owing to its important status in the domain of Chemistry and would continue to do so in the years to come.
+Thus from the above discussion, we would have realized why nitro compounds are discussed among students owing to their important status in the domain of Chemistry and would continue to do so in the years to come.